 Students, faculty, and staff are always welcome to eat in the cafeteria.
 The cafeteria offers three, well-balanced meals Monday-Friday, and two meals on Saturday and Sunday, except holidays.

-The cafeteria schedule and prices are as follows:
+The cafeteria schedule and prices are subject to change.

 Monday through Friday (All you care to eat)